KeigoAlexTanaka/js-react-introduction-and-props/README.md

 React can be thought of as the "Views" layer.

+> **Sidenote:**
+>
+> In an MVC architecture, M stands for Model, V stands for Views and C stands for Controller.
+The model refers to the database, the View is the presentation layer, it’s what the user sees and interacts with in the browser.
+The Controller makes the decisions based on requests and then controls what happens in response, like clicking on links and submitting forms.
+It controls the interaction with the Models and Views (passing data from one to the other).

-React will work with any back-end language, but for project 3 and in our in-class examples we will be using Mongoose and Express for the models and controllers.
+React will work with any back-end language.
+In Unit 3 we will be using Express and Sequelize for the models and controllers; while in Unit 4 we will be using Rails which handles both models and controllers.

 <details>
   <summary>What is the role of a <strong>view</strong> in a front-end Javascript application?
 Click arrow for answer:</summary>